 The war for talent in the last decade has pushed companies into innovation, constant execution, and a firm trend of reverting back to 1-on-1 care for their employees.
 Whether you are the McDonalds or Steve’s Small Farm of this world, engaging with your workforce has become an inevitable factor in the quality of life of each employee.
-Today we will be discussing what exactly “employee experience” is and how we can collectively create an empowered workforce.
+Today we will be discussing what exactly “employee experience” is, the importance of Employer Branding and how we can collectively create an empowered workforce.
 If you enjoyed this read, please be sure to share this article with your friends or colleagues who you think would value it 🌱

 🔎 What is “Employee Experience”?